-Today’s clinical trials may form the basis of future breakthroughs.
-Clinical trials pave the way to discovering new medical advances and treatments for incurable diseases, such as glioblastoma multiforme.
+Clinical trials pave the way to discovering new medical advances and treatments for incurable diseases, such as glioblastoma.

 Looking for more information?
 Watch Dr. Mark Johnson, Chair of Neurological Surgery, University of Massachusetts, explain why clinical trials are important for individuals with primary brain tumors and learn how our Navigators can assist you in your next clinical trial search.

 Are you interested in the latest brain tumor treatments?